ryonagana/cbircbot/README.md

 ========
 >./bot

-PS:  All Modules has his own dependencies, but bot core only uses colorama as depencies
+PS:  All Modules has his own dependencies cbIRCBot Core only uses colorama to make errors and warnings more visible

 * TwitterBot Module Depends TwitterApi
-* WebServer Modules has Depends on Tornado
+* WebServer Modules Depends Tornado